maxhealy01/word_counter/README.md

 This program works on the command line.

-After building the program:

-    go build main.go getWordCount.go convertToString.go

-you can run it with ./main, followed by two arguments.
+You can run it with ./main, followed by two arguments.

     ./main [dir] [min]